openstack/releases/doc/source/instructions.rst

 #.
 Prepare the release request by submitting a patch to this
    repository.

+   * Set the first line (summary) of the commit message to the package name and version being requested.

+   * If you are not the release liaison or PTL, have the PTL of the project acknowledge the request with a +1.

 #.
 Prepare an update to the openstack/requirements repository to
    change upper-constraints.txt to ensure the new release is tested in the gate.
 You may also need to update global-requirements.txt in